ellerbrock/talis.github.io/topics/testing.md

   * it might be helpful to ask yourself _can my test be run multiple times without the need to reset data_
 * Ensure that all of our tests can be run in parallel.
 This is important because it is one of the most effective ways we can help ensure that build durations are kept to a minimum.
 * Flaky Tests are Poison[^2].
 If a test intermittently fails it creates frustration, reduces confidence and slows our ability to release.
 These tests should be quarantined and fixed/re-written.
+* Where possible you should be avoiding the use of sleep() commands unless absolutely necessary.
+Instead you should be waiting for specific elements to be present/visible e.g. `$this->waitForElementID("itemAppearsOn");`.

 If your browser test suite is taking longer than 45 minutes to run, then it's time to refactor.